Repossession: England and Wales

-Source: Council of Mortgage Lenders and The Ministry of Justice.

-In 2010, there looks to be a downtrend though, as lenders seized 9,400 properties in April, May and June, 400 fewer than in the first quarter of 2010, according to the Council of Mortgage Lenders (CML).
+In 2010, there was a downward trend in the number of repossessions, as lenders seized 9,400 properties in April, May and June, 400 fewer than in the first quarter of 2010, according to the Council of Mortgage Lenders (CML).

 Germany

 Repossession by self-help is generally illegal and constitutes theft.
 In most cases, if the debtor is unable or unwilling to pay an outstanding debt, the creditor must first obtain either a court order authorizing the repossession (Vollstreckungsbescheid, only possible if the debtor does not contest the debt) or a regular court judgment.
 The debt must then be collected by an officer of the court (Gerichtsvollzieher) who exclusively may use force to collect the debt, such as opening a door or enlisting help from police.
 Neither the creditor nor private debt collection agencies may use force or seize property against the will of the debtor.

-Specific forms of self-help repossession for Real estate are legal.
+Specific forms of self-help repossession for real estate are legal.
 For example, a landlord may seize the tenant's property in a rented object if there are outstanding payments.

+Italy

+In Italy, repossession is possible only if an executive order by a court is issued and must be performed by a special public official only (ufficiale giudiziario).
+Repossession by self-help is in general illegal and constitutes theft.
+Repossession by self-help of a stolen property is legal only if made by the owner of the property and without using any force against objects or people.